vedph/cadmus-vela-api/README.md

 - including the _additional properties_ of this part in the summary part; when the summary data come from external sources or is first filled, these additional properties can just be ignored.
 - remove `text` from summary, so that it remains only where it belongs, i.e. in the text part.

+Once the properties of `GrfSupportPart` have been merged into the summary model, this part becomes meaningless and is thus removed.

 This of course does not affect any import procedure: it just means that when importing core data from external sources, the text will be stored in _text_, and the rest will be stored in _summary_.

 So, with these adjustments the models are as follow.